deeptools/HiCExplorer/docs/content/tools/hicMergeMatrixBins.rst

     -t Bins_merged_by_50 --log1p \
     --clearMaskedBins

-When observed altogether, the plots produced by these three commands show that the merging of bins by 50 is the most adequat matrix to plot interactions for a whole chromosome in *Drosophila melanogaster*.
+When observed altogether, the plots produced by these three commands show that the merging of bins by 50 is the most adequate way to plot interactions for a whole chromosome in *Drosophila melanogaster*.

 .. image:: ../../images/hicMergeMatrixBins_Xchr.png

-Effect of the merging at the scale of a specific region
+Effect of bins merging at the scale of a specific region
 """"""""""""""""

 .. code:: bash